Biden nominee for top Treasury post under fire for extreme views on energy, Wall Street

 “A lot of the smaller players in [coal, oil and gas] industry are going to probably go bankrupt in short order,” Ms. Omarova said in February at the Jain Family Institute’s Social Wealth Seminar.
 “At least we want them to go bankrupt if we want to tackle climate change, right?”

-She also was a member of a Marxist Facebook group as recently as 2019 and made comments in a video about the financial services sector as the “quintessential [a-hole] industry,” Fox News reported.
+She also was a member of a Marxist Facebook group as recently as 2019 and made comments in a video about the financial services sector as the “quintessential [expletive] industry,” Fox News reported.

-Ms. Omarova, 55, a law professor at Cornell University, was tapped by President Biden to be the Treasury Department’s comptroller of the currency.
+Ms. Omarova, a law professor at Cornell University, was tapped by Mr. Biden to be the Treasury Department’s comptroller of the currency.

 As comptroller, she would direct national banks and federal thrift savings plans.
 The comptroller is also an ex officio member of the board of directors of the Federal Deposit Insurance Corporation.